ProsperasTeam/sdk-dist/README.md

 ![image](https://github.com/ProsperasTeam/sdk-dist/assets/125609244/aac0bb0e-df50-4bbe-bc0c-c35484811ea5)

-Call the SDK as illustrated by the following block of code in MainActivity.kt
+Call the SDK as illustrated by the following block of code in MainActivity.kt, StartCredit takes up to five variables:
+* Locale - Localization string such as en-rUS
+* SessionID - SessionID for your user
+* API Key - API key issues to you by Prosperas
+* URL - URL of the Progressive Web App Instance given to you by Prosperas
+* Native Button Color - Hex code for the coloring of native text buttons.
+There are two buttons; one which controls returning to your app and one for returning to the beginning of the survey flow.
+Their color is configurable through this argument

     package com.prosperas.myapplication